-17.The sentence is by decree of watchers, and this decision is by command of holy ones, that the living may know that the Most High is Ruler in the kingdom of man, and He gives it to whomsoever He will, and He establishes the most humbled of men over it.’
+17.The sentence is by decree of the watchers, and this decision is by command of holy ones, that the living may know that the Most High is Ruler in the kingdom of man, and He gives it to whomsoever He will, and He sets the lowliest of men over it.”

 18.This is the dream that I, King Nebuchadnezzar, saw.
 Now, you, O Belteshazzar, tell the interpretation, for none of all the wise men in my kingdom are able to make the interpretation known to me.
 But you are able, for the spirit of the holy gods is in you.’